soundasleep/jevon.org/wiki/git.md

 # `git merge --abort` - revert a merge
 # `git diff --cached myfile.txt` - see the diff of a _staged_ file (i.e. already been resolved)
+# `git reset --hard` - throw away all local changes *including any committed, but unpushed, changes*

 ==Merging with TortoiseMerge==